Dullness arises as a natural progression of over-relaxing & over-calming.

 When developing each Marker, take your time and develop a clear awareness of two things:

-Gently smile into this pleasure with your eyes and allow it to enter your mind.
+Gently smile into this spiritual pleasantness with your eyes and allow it to enter your mind.
 Find the pleasure in sitting in meditation in your body, in your breathing, and in letting go within your mind.
 Balance the calming of relaxing/letting go with increased comprehension of what you are experiencing now.
 This will decondition the tendency of your mind to associate relaxation with a lowering of awareness.

 Copyright © 2023 Meditation in The Shire - Stephen Procter - All rights reserved.